-- Expectations for the clinical and preclinical development, manufacturing, regulatory approval, and commercialization of our product candidates; - the uncertainties associated with the clinical development and regulatory approval of the Company's drug candidates, including potential delays in the enrollment and completion of clinical trials, issues raised by the U.S. Food and Drug Administration (FDA) and the U.K. Medicines and Healthcare products Regulatory Agency (MHRA); - regulatory developments in the United States and foreign countries; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - current negative operating cash flows and our potential ability to obtain additional financing to advance our business and the terms of any further financing, which may be highly dilutive and may include onerous terms; - the continued impact of the COVID-19 pandemic on our business operations and our research and development initiatives; - the accuracy of our estimates regarding expenses, future revenues and capital requirements; - the Company's reliance on third parties to conduct its clinical trials, enroll patients, and manufacture its preclinical and clinical drug supplies; - the ability to come to mutually agreeable terms with such third parties and partners, and the terms of such agreements; - estimates of patient populations for the Company's planned products; - unexpected adverse side effects or inadequate therapeutic efficacy of drug candidates that could limit approval and/or commercialization, or that could result in recalls or product liability claims; - the Company's ability to fully comply with numerous federal, state and local laws and regulatory requirements, as well as rules and regulations outside the United States, that apply to its product development activities; - challenges and uncertainties inherent in product research and development, including the uncertainty of clinical success and of obtaining regulatory approvals; uncertainty of commercial success; - the ability of the Company to execute its plans to develop and market new drug products and the timing and costs of these development programs; - high inflation, increasing interest rates and economic downturns, including potential recessions, as well as macroeconomic, geopolitical, health and industry trends, pandemics, acts of war (including the ongoing Ukraine/Russian conflict) and other large-scale crises; - estimates of the sufficiency of our existing capital resources combined with future anticipated cash flows to finance our operating requirements; - · our ability to maintain our listing on NASDAQ; and - other risks and uncertainties, including those listed under "Risk Factors", below.
+- Our ability to raise funding in the future, the terms of such funding, and dilution caused thereby; - expectations for the clinical and preclinical development, manufacturing, regulatory approval, and commercialization of our product candidates; - the uncertainties associated with the clinical development and regulatory approval of the Company's drug candidates, including potential delays in the enrollment and completion of clinical trials, issues raised by the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA) and the U.K. Medicines and Healthcare products Regulatory Agency (MHRA); - regulatory developments in the United States and foreign countries; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - current negative operating cash flows and our potential ability to obtain additional financing to advance our business and the terms of any further financing, which may be highly dilutive and may include onerous terms; - the continued impact of the COVID-19 pandemic on our business operations and our research and development initiatives; - the accuracy of our estimates regarding expenses, future revenues and capital requirements; - the Company's reliance on third parties to conduct its clinical trials, enroll patients, and manufacture its preclinical and clinical drug supplies; - the ability to come to mutually agreeable terms with such third parties and partners, and the terms of such agreements; - estimates of patient populations for the Company's planned products; - unexpected adverse side effects or inadequate therapeutic efficacy of drug candidates that could limit approval and/or commercialization, or that could result in recalls or product liability claims; - the Company's ability to fully comply with numerous federal, state and local laws and regulatory requirements, as well as rules and regulations outside the United States, that apply to its product development activities; - challenges and uncertainties inherent in product research and development, including the uncertainty of clinical success and of obtaining regulatory approvals; uncertainty of commercial success; - the ability of the Company to execute its plans to develop and market new drug products and the timing and costs of these development programs; - high inflation, high interest rates and economic downturns, including potential recessions, as well as macroeconomic, geopolitical, health and industry trends, pandemics, acts of war (including the ongoing Ukraine/Russian conflict) and other large-scale crises; - estimates of the sufficiency of our existing capital resources combined with future anticipated cash flows to finance our operating requirements; - our ability to maintain our listing on Nasdag; and - other risks and uncertainties, including those described under "Risk Factors", below.